discretize/discretize-guides/builds/elementalist/condi-weaver/index.md

 | <Skill name="Glyph of Renewal" size="big" disableText/>           | You can sacrifice some DPS for a powerful insta rez, can be very useful during "Dancing with Demons" runs.

 ### Situational Weapons
-- **Scepter** - A lower dps option that is fully ranged and opens up the offhand slot.
+- **Scepter** - A lower dps option with a simpler rotation.
 - **Focus** - Less dps than warhorn but offers higher cc and more situtional utility in the form of condi cleanse with <Skill name="Magnetic Wave"/> and invulnerability with <Skill name="Obsidian Flesh"/>.
+- **Hammer** - Less dps than any other option, requires melee range and doesn't offer any utility, but increases your sustain through damage reduction.

 </GridItem>
 </Grid>